A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 Step 2: Enable the app embed

 Open Online Store → Themes → Customize → App embeds.
 Toggle Magic Wishlist on.
 Save.
-The heart button now shows on every product card and product page.
+The wishlist heart and notify me button now appear on every product card and product page automatically.
+No theme code is touched.

 In the Magic Wishlist dashboard, open Emails.
-You’ll see four email types pre-built: abandonment reminder, price drop alert, low stock alert, back in stock alert.
+You will see four email types pre-built:

-Toggle the back-in-stock alert on.
-The default copy works fine, but most stores edit the subject line to include their brand voice.
+Toggle the back in stock alert on.
+The default copy works fine, but most stores edit the subject line to match brand voice.
 Send a test email to your own inbox to preview it.

 Step 4: Test on a real product

-Within a few minutes, the back-in-stock email lands in the inbox you used.
-That’s the entire flow working.
+- Within a few minutes, the email lands in the inbox you used.

 Step 5: Watch your analytics

-In Analytics → Wishlist Recovery you’ll see how many back-in-stock emails fired, how many were opened, and how many led to a sale.
+In Analytics → Wishlist Recovery you will see how many restock alerts fired, how many were opened, and how many led to a sale.
 This is how you know the setup is working without manually testing.

 Variant-level vs product-level alerts